collinsceleb/money-app/README.md

 Add push notifications for transactions.

 NOTE: **The screenshots of the app are added to drawables folder in the res folder**.
+**This application currently utilizes a multiple-activity architecture.
+Due to time constraints related to the submission deadline, refactoring to a single-activity architecture with fragments would not be completed on time.**

 Developed by Kolawole Afuye